 The Public Information Program helps raise public awareness about Colorado's state parks.
 The objective of these activities is to increase Coloradans' knowledge beyond the one or two local state parks that are in their backyard, towards the many recreational activities and amenities that are available across the entire state park system.
 Awareness is the continued objective for the Public Information Program.
+While GOCO's contribution did not change, the total program budget increased significantly in FY 2023-24 to support costs to promote the Keep Colorado Wild Pass Fee.
+The new annual pass was available through the annual vehicle registration process starting in January 2023.
+The pass gives all Coloradans easy access to all state parks and the added benefit of investing in the great outdoors and wildlife in a meaningful way.

-- Establish annual publication priorities - Establish product criteria including format, content, and bid specifications - Design publications and videos - Write and edit stories and scripts - Plan and execute illustrations - Take or buy photographs and video - Edit videos - Narrate scripts - Distribute publications through the mail and customer service centers - Identify key activities and issues and formulate strategies to effectively address these through the media - Develop and maintain relations with the media - Provide information to the media for print and electronic distribution that meet accepted professional criteria for timeliness, format, and interest - Proactively encourage coverage on issues critical to CPW - Respond to specific requests from the media regardless of distribution source - Evaluate the effectiveness of media relations - Develop and maintain agency presence and information on the Internet
+- Establish annual publication priorities - Establish product criteria including format, content, and bid specifications - Design publications and videos - Write and edit stories and scripts - Plan and execute illustrations - Take or buy photographs and video - Edit videos - Narrate scripts - Distribute publications through the mail and customer service centers - Identify key activities and issues and formulate strategies to effectively address these through the media - Develop and maintain relations with the media - Provide information to the media for print and electronic distribution that meet accepted professional criteria for timeliness, format, and interest - Proactively encourage coverage on issues critical to CPW - Respond to specific requests from the media regardless of distribution source - Evaluate the effectiveness of media relations - Develop and maintain agency presence and information on the Internet - Develop and implement marketing and promotional strategies that effectively engage our customers in outdoor recreation - Develop mail and distribution strategies - Develop new products in response to customer demand - Participate in recreational expos and staff booths with personnel and volunteers that educate and promote outdoor recreation - Advise and assist state parks with special events, etc., as requested - Conceptualize and implement promotional campaigns (spring reservations, holiday, etc.)

-- Develop and implement marketing and promotional strategies that effectively engage our customers in outdoor recreation - Develop mail and distribution strategies - Develop new products in response to customer demand - Participate in recreational expos and staff booths with personnel and volunteers that educate and promote outdoor recreation - Advise and assist state parks with special events, etc., as requested - Conceptualize and implement promotional campaigns (spring reservations, holiday, etc.) - Coordinating requests for speaking engagements, presentations, sponsorship requests, etc., from community groups - Promoting community involvement and interest with potential visitors - Assure availability of informational materials and products - Support and promote Friends groups for state parks - Provide informational materials to other agencies for distribution to the public in response to requests for information or assistance
+- Coordinating requests for speaking engagements, presentations, sponsorship requests, etc., from community groups - Promoting community involvement and interest with potential visitors - Assure availability of informational materials and products - Support and promote Friends groups for state parks - Provide informational materials to other agencies for distribution to the public in response to requests for information or assistance - Keep Colorado Wild (KCW) marketing and promotion activities